Andrea041/Me/README.md

 - 🔭 I’m currently studying at **University of Rome Tor Vergata**

-- 📚 I’m currently learning **Software testing and application of Machine Learning to software engineering**
+- 📚 I’m currently learning **Software testing and application of Machine Learning to Software Engineering**

 - 📫 How to reach me **aandreo.2001@gmail.com**